API Quickstart

 The API is a good fit when your team wants to:

-- automate app creation from another internal system
+- automate operation-to-tool publishing from another internal system

-- inspect app state and configs in external tooling
+- inspect current authoring state in external tooling

 - support a technical due diligence or operations workflow